kawanstrelow/ignite-call/README.md

 ## 🚀 Installing <Ignite Call>

-If you want to make changes in the project, install the <Ignite Call> and fallow these steps:
+If you want to make changes in the project, install and fallow these steps:

 Windows/Linux/macOS: